Rudiio/Bacteria/README.md

 - [ ] external interactions
 - [ ] bacteria movement

-## Dependencies
+## Install

 The program relies on the pygame API for the graphical interface and on Numpy for the arrays and vector computations.
-There is also a version using Tkinter but it not complete.

 To install pygame (with pip package manager)